 "My brother Ralf and I are the favourites for the race win".

-"Angry?
-Of course, I am not happy.
-Obviously, I excepted for a different day and I am now really disappointed but it is not the first time that it happens.
+"I am disappointed, but I can't help that because this is Imola.
+I am not angry and really it is not such a bad thing.
+It is not the first time that it has happened.
 I am sorry for our fans, but we promise that we will fight back".

-"They were discussing in the middle of the track, not caring of who was behind.
+"They were discussing in the middle of the track, not caring who was behind.
 In that case, I was the one behind Frentzen and Marques.
 I am not too angry about the fact that they ruined an important lap for me, but of the danger that I was in".

 "I found too much traffic.
 The car is good and the situation is much different than in Brazil.
-We, me especially, were unlucky.
+We, myself especially, were unlucky.
 I am sorry to the fans who were hoping for a Ferrari front-row lockout but they know that it is a wide-open race.
-The tire factor will make this race unpredictable.
+The tyre factor will make this race unpredictable.
 I hope our choice is the right one.
 The start is crucial because it is difficult to overtake.
 What is the tactic?
 Go fast and not crash".

 "Ralf is the most dangerous rival for the race win, not McLaren.
 He can also do a one pit-stop strategy and this pisses me off".

-Those are observations which are also confirmed by Ralf Schumacher:
+These are observations which are also confirmed by Ralf Schumacher:

-"I did not like the way the car handled; I could keep it on the road.
+"I did not like the way the car handled; I could not keep it on the road.
 It was unstable and difficult to drive, a disaster".